thelfer/mfem-mgis/docs/paper/joss/paper.md

 ## Representative Elementary Volume (REV) of Combustible Mixed Oxides for Nuclear Applications:

 This simulation consists of a Representative Elementary Volume of MOX (Mixed Oxide) material over atime, while applying a deformation gradient.
 The objective of this work is to replicate and compare the outcomes of these papers and compare them against results obtained using the FFT method [@masson2020modified, @fauque2021homogenization].
-The mesh has been generated using `MEROPE` (https://github.com/MarcJos/Merope) in combination with `GMSH`, constructing a periodic mesh featuring 100 spheres or inclusions, which represents a volume fraction of 17%.
+The mesh has been generated using `MEROPE` (https://github.com/MarcJos/Merope) in combination with `GMSH`, constructing a periodic mesh with 100 spheres / inclusions, which represents a volume fraction of 17%.
 Periodic conditions are applied using the `PeriodicNonEvolutionProblem` class, blocking a point, while establishing periodic relationships for nodes within the periodic mesh.
 The applied stress loading matrix is defined as follows, with a strain rate $\alpha=0.012$:

 Bon là je te laisse mettre les bonnes notations ...